cryostatio/cryostat-legacy/README.md

 `mvn exec:exec@start-container failsafe:integration-test
 exec:exec@stop-container`.

+The application OCI image is built on top of a custom base image, built in the `base-image` directory.
+To produce a new base image simply run `sh base-image/build.sh`.
+This will default to using `podman` to build, which can be overriden by setting the environment variable `BUILDER` to another OCI-compliant image builder.
+The tag and version of the base image can also be overriden using the `IMAGE` and `TAG` environment variables.

-An OCI image can be built to your local `podman` image registry using `mvn package`.
+An application OCI image can be built to your local `podman` image registry using `mvn package`.
 This will normally be a full-fledged image including built web-client assets.
 To skip building the web-client and not include its assets in the OCI image, use `mvn -Dcontainerjfr.minimal=true clean package`.
 The `clean` phase should always be specified here, or else previously-generated client assets will still be included into the built image.
 To use other OCI builders, use the `imageBuilder` Maven property, ex.
 `mvn -DimageBuilder=$(which docker) clean verify` to build to Docker instead of Podman.